-The pieces of the uniform are available for purchase from our School Shop/nominated atelier.
+The pieces of the uniform are available for purchase from our School nominated atelier for which details can be obtained from the Admissions Office.
 Failure to wear the school uniform appropriately will be considered as a disruption to the learning environment, a serious code of conduct violation.